Education Frequently Asked Questions (FAQs) - Real Estate Commission

 Only Maryland approved providers may offer continuing education.
 Unless qualified as a professional organization, you must become an approved private career school and offer the prelicensing course.
 Send an e-mail to continuing education coordinator for this information.

 13. I have a referral license.
 Do I have to take continuing education?

 Referral is a term and not a license type.
 There are two license types, active and inactive.
 Both require continuing education to be renewed.

-15. Which school(s) offer the MREC Agency or MREC Supervision online?
+15. Which school(s) offer the Brokerage Relationships and Disclosure, MREC Agency – Commercial or MREC Supervision online?